Adhito/learning-docker-standalone/application-reactjs-with-nginx-multistage-build/README.md

-# Deploy a React web appplication with docker
+# Deploy a React web appplication with docker compose
 * Clone/Copy/Download the application-reactjs-with-nginx-multistage-build folder

 * Run the container engine (docker/podman) command to start container image build & start the container with :